Scobalula/cod-mods-wiki/_docs/bo3/ambient_rooms.md

 * **Loop** - Sets a loop sound to play when in the room, useful for rain, etc.
 * **Duck** - Duck to use, a list of stock ones can be found in `Call of Duty Black Ops III\share\raw\sound\ducks`

-If you'd like to simply use Treyarch's ambient settings, you can extract them in-game using [HydraX](https://github.com/Scobalula/HydraX/) which should give you plenty of good examples and usable room values alongside The Giant's example above.
+If you'd like to simply use Treyarch's ambient settings, you can extract them in-game using [HydraX](https://github.com/Scobalula/HydraX/) which should give you plenty of good examples and usable room values alongside the example above.

 ## Adding Triggers